awslabs/aws-mobile-appsync-sdk-ios/README.md

 ## Documentation

-You can find a step by step walk through of setting up codegena backend and accessing it via the iOS client here: https://aws-amplify.github.io/docs/ios/api
+You can find a step by step walk through of setting up codegen backend and accessing it via the iOS client here: https://aws-amplify.github.io/docs/ios/api

 ## Contributing